denven/yihack-onedrive-uploader/README.md

 |    auto_clean_threshold | 100 |  value in range [50, 100) will enable this feature
 |    enable_idle_transfer | false |  setting to true has chances of files upload delayed

-1. upload code and dependent files to your camera sd card via `ssh` with `root` account or a FTP tool, the target path: `/tmp/sd/yi-hack`:
+3. upload code and dependent files to your camera sd card via `ssh` with `root` account or a FTP tool, the target path: `/tmp/sd/yi-hack`:
+   - create an empty directory named `onedrive` in path `/tmp/sd/yi-hack`
-   - upload `curl` and `jq` binaries from local `bin` directory to `/tmp/sd/yi-hack/sbin`
+   - upload `init.sh`, `stop.sh` and `scripts` and `bin` directory to `/tmp/sd/yi-hack/onedrive`
-   - upload your own `config.json`file, `init.sh`, `stop.sh` and `scripts` directory to `/tmp/sd/yi-hack/onedrive`
+   - upload your own `config.json` file to `/tmp/sd/yi-hack/onedrive`

-2. sign in your [Microsoft Azure](https://login.microsoftonline.com/) account first
+4. sign in your [Microsoft Azure](https://login.microsoftonline.com/) account first
-3. run the entry Shell script `init.sh` to complete the application authorization grant flow
+5. run the entry Shell script `init.sh` to complete the application authorization grant flow

 ```bash
 cd /tmp/sd/yi-hack/onedrive/